 Aphrodite’s Rock (Coastal Route)

-This is a coastal hike, so you’ll have ocean views the whole time.
+This is a coastal hike along one of the best beaches in Cyprus, so you’ll have ocean views the whole time.
 The area is steeped in myth and considered to be the birthplace of Aphrodite, which is why an enormous nearby rock protruding from the sea has been devoted to the goddess of love herself.
 The hike itself is a six-kilometer return walk, with picnic spots and parks found along the way.

 Look out for beach access walkways in case you want to do a little beachcombing.
 The path itself is definitely classified as easy, so beginner hikers are welcome.